 Explore Antwerp’s food scene

 Antwerp’s food scene has everything from Michelin-starred restaurants, seafood restaurants, bistros, beer houses and lively bars.
+Eating is one of the best things to do in Antwerp.
 Indulge in some waffles, Belgian chocolates, Moules Frites and Belgian Beers among other specialities.
 For more inspiration have a look here: http://www.visitantwerpen.be/en/food-drinks

 Another great option is a food tour around the historic town of Antwerp.